Early modern human: Braincase anatomy

 The cranium lacks a pronounced occipital bun in the neck, a bulge that anchored considerable neck muscles in Neanderthals.
 Modern humans, even the earlier ones, generally have a larger fore-brain than the archaic people, so that the brain sits above rather than behind the eyes.
 This will usually (though not always) give a higher forehead, and reduced brow ridge.
 Early modern people and some living people do however have quite pronounced brow ridges, but they differ from those of archaic forms by having both a supraorbital foramen or notch, forming a groove through the ridge above each eye.
 This splits the ridge into a central part and two distal parts.
 In current humans, often only the central section of the ridge is preserved (if it is preserved at all).
 This contrasts with archaic humans, where the brow ridge is pronounced and unbroken.

 Modern humans commonly have a steep, even vertical forehead whereas their predecessors had foreheads that sloped strongly backwards.
 According to Desmond Morris, the vertical forehead in humans plays an important role in human communication through eyebrow movements and forehead skin wrinkling.

-Brain size in both Neanderthals and AMH is significantly larger on average (but overlapping in range) than brain size in H. erectus.
-Neanderthal and AMH brain sizes are in the same range, but there are differences in the relative sizes of individual brain areas, with significantly larger visual systems in Neanderthals than in AMH.
+Brain size in both Neanderthals and anatomically modern humans is significantly larger on average (but overlapping in range) than brain size in H. erectus.
+Neanderthal and anatomically modern human brain sizes are in the same range, but there are differences in the relative sizes of individual brain areas, with significantly larger visual systems in Neanderthals than in anatomically modern humans.

 Jaw anatomy

 Compared to archaic people, anatomically modern humans have smaller, differently shaped teeth.
 This results in a smaller, more receded dentary, making the rest of the jaw-line stand out, giving an often quite prominent chin.
-The central part of the mandible forming the chin carries a triangularly shaped area forming the apex of the chin called the mental trigon, not found in archaic humans.
+The central part of the mandible forming the chin carries a triangularly shaped area forming the apex of the chin called the mental Trigon, not found in archaic humans.
 Particularly in living populations, the use of fire and tools requires fewer jaw muscles, giving slender, more gracile jaws.
 Compared to archaic people, modern humans have smaller, lower faces.